transientskp/tkp/documentation/userref/config/job_params_cfg.rst

    Integer.
 Determines the size of the subsection used for RMS measurement: the central ``1/f`` of the image will be used (where f=rms_est_fraction).

-``bandwidth``
+``bandwidth_max``
    Float.
-Limit the bandwidth of an image.
-The bandwidth of an image is used to determine if images fall into the same band or not, overlapping bandwidth imply the same band.
+Limit the maximum bandwidth used when determining if two images belong to the same 'band' grouping.

 .. _job_params_quality: